Planning vs Programming: What is the role of APS?

 Production planning with APS

-APS solution focuses exclusively on Detailed Production Scheduling processes (its early versions did not include Planning, or at least not with finite capacity, causing the perception of the APS concept to be tied only to the Fine-Grain Scheduling process ) .
-However, a complete APS encompasses much more than that.
+APS solution focuses exclusively on Detailed Production Scheduling processes (its early versions did not include Planning, or at least not with finite capacity, causing the perception of the APS concept to be linked only to the Fine Scheduling process ) , however, a complete APS encompasses much more than that.
 The Production Planning basically aims to define what to produce in each planning period and in what quantity, which is represented by the Mes Production Plan.
-It is based on the actual and/or forecasted demand for each period within a horizon, which can vary from weeks to mes , and the inventory and service policies that each product has (these policies end up being used primarily by companies that produce for inventory, but companies that produce against order also need to do their Planning).
-This process is typically performed through the ERP software itself, which, as we have seen, has its limitations regarding the production capacity constraints to generate these production plans.
-Since Planning uses a more macro and less detailed view of resources (it doesn't necessarily matter how production will be executed within each shift and each day, but rather how much will be produced that week for each product), these limitations are therefore less critical.
-Even so, if business rules are required, if bottlenecks can be dynamic, or if the SKU volume variety is very high, other constraints not easily manageable by ERPs may arise.
-It's worth remembering that the Planning process (usually referred to as Master Scheduling), by definition, comes after S&OP (Integrated Sales and Operations Planning).
-Mes so, it can be closely related to APS for two reasons: first, because S&OP uses a long horizon, which generates a greater need for scenario simulations in the face of future uncertainties; as well as Resource Planning, which interacts with S&OP and needs to understand production capacity.
-Since APS's entire dynamics are based on scenario generation and capacity management, it can greatly support collaborative sales and operations planning.
-The difference in how APS will act in each of these two processes is basically the level of granularity of each, both by its position in the Supply Chain process cycle and by its objective.
-Features: APS (Planning) -> S&OP
+It is based on the actual and/or forecasted demand for each period of a horizon, which can vary from weeks to mes , and the inventory and fulfillment policies that each product has (these policies end up being used mainly by company that produce for stock, but company that produce to order also need to do their Planning).
+This process is usually carried out through the ERP software itself which, as we have seen, has its limitations regarding the restriction of production capacity to generate these production plans.
+In Planning, we work with a more macro and less detailed view of resources (it doesn't necessarily matter how that production will be executed within each shift and each day, but rather how much of each product will be produced that week), so these limitations are less critical.
+Even so, if any business rule is necessary, if bottlenecks can be dynamic, or if the variety of SKU volumes is very high, other constraints not easily manageable by ERPs may arise.
+It's worth remembering that the Planning process (usually referred to as Master Scheduling in English), by definition, comes after S&OP, the Integrated Sales and Operations Planning.
+Mes so, it can be closely related to APS for two reasons: firstly, because S&OP uses a long-term horizon, which generates a greater need for scenario simulation in the face of future uncertainties; Just like Resource Planning, which interacts with S&OP and needs to understand production capacity.
+Since APS has its entire dynamic based on this scenario generation and capacity management, it can greatly support collaborative sales and operations planning.
+The difference in how APS will act in each of these two processes basically lies in the level of granularity of each, both in terms of its position in the Supply Chain process cycle and its objective.
+Characteristics: APS (Planning) -> S&OP

 PHS (Planning) -> MPS